PandaDigital/pandaVSCode-V2/README.md

 # README
-## Panda Digital Dark is a comfortable dark extension.
+## Panda Digital Dark II is a comfortable dark extension.